oddsdk/blockpaperscissors/README.md

 Description:

 A game of coordination or chaos based around the consensus mechanism of the [FVM](https://fvm.filecoin.io/).
-Currently, you will need to connect your wallet client to Filecoin's [Hyperspace Testnet](https://github.com/filecoin-project/testnet-hyperspace)(don't worry, Block, Paper, Scissors will prompt you to connect if you haven't already) then request some `tFIL` from the [faucet](https://hyperspace.yoga/#faucet).

 Objective: